 The shipyards going the extra mile to ensure their own facilities are as sustainable as their yachts.

 It’s clear that shipyards are responding to the world’s environmental threats more than ever, building yachts such as Black Pearl and Vanadis which challenge the status quo and push eco-boundaries.
-But alongside building yachts that boast fuel efficiency, eco propulsion and sustainable materials, some facilities are taking ownership of the problem right on their own doorsteps – ensuring their own facilities are as sustainable as could be.
+But alongside building yachts that boast fuel efficiency, eco propulsion and sustainable materials, some shipyards are taking ownership of the problem right on their own doorsteps – ensuring their own facilities are as sustainable as could be.

 The new Feadship yard in Amsterdam, which opened its doors in May last year, is the Dutch shipbuilder’s fourth facility, and undoubtedly its greenest yet.
 In a location close to the city centre, its sustainable construction relies on ‘district heating.’
 Already a popular form of city heating in eco-conscious cities like Amsterdam, the system allows for the distribution of both renewable and surplus heat.
 It sounds simple enough, but it was no mean feat to achieve.
 A 160-metre pipe needed to be tunnelled 20m beneath the nearby A5 motorway and railway line to connect the facility to the main branch of the district heating pipeline.
 Now complete, Feadship can harness the energy to heat the floor in the main hall, the spray cabins and drying areas, the workshops, and the offices.
 The air handling units deployed to add additional heat when required are also connected to the same heating system, and looking to Amsterdam’s blue skies for further support, the main building roof is covered in some 2,262 solar panels.
 This alone will generate an estimated 550,000 kWh of energy annually, used to build new Feadships up to 160 metres in length.